temfpy/temfpy/README.md

 ## Documentation

-The documentation is available online at https://temfpy.github.io/temfpy.
+The documentation is available [on this website](https://temfpy.github.io/temfpy).
 In addition, every object in TeMFpy comes with detailed docstrings that are available through the `help()` function in Python.

 ## Contribute